 I will mark the proposed placement for you and send the images back.
 Once we agree on the location, you'll replicated the dots on yourself, and when you’re fully erect, measure the distance between the marks.
 (In the case of an apadravya, if you already have a Prince Albert, you'll measure the distance from your P.A. to the mark on the top.
 I'll also need to know what gauge jewelry you normally wear in it.)

 Strive for accuracy, as overly long jewelry makes healing more difficult and uncomfortable.
 It is not necessary to add extra post length for swelling.
-That’s built in because the jewelry is sized for your erect measurement, and you’re probably not erect all the time….
+Since the jewelry is sized for your erect measurement, and you’re probably not erect all the time, this automatically includes enough room for swelling….
 And these piercings are more likely to bleed quite a bit, rather than swell.

-Foreskin- I need photos of the foreskin resting over the glans in its natural position, and fully retracted
+Foreskin- Photos of the foreskin resting over the glans in its natural position, and fully retracted

-Guiche- I need a photo of the region at rest (but exposed, and trimmed/groomed is most helpful-image below).
-And, to check pliability, one of you pinching up the area to be pierced, but grasping about about 5/8" tissue.
+Guiche- Photos of the region at rest (but exposed, and trimmed/groomed is most helpful-image below).
+And, to check pliability, one of you pinching up the area to be pierced, grasping about 5/8" tissue.

-Pubic- I need to see you at rest when you’re standing, at rest when you’re sitting.
+Pubic- At rest when you’re standing, at rest when you’re sitting.
 I also need a pliability "pinch test"- horizontally pinch up about 3/4” of tissue in center, between your thumb and finger, at the juncture where the top of your penis meets your body.
 (See photo at top of page.)
 Also tell me whether the tissue there is pinchable/pliable or dense and tight.

 Reverse PA- I need photos of the top and profile of your glans.
 You'll measure from the mark I make to the upper edge of your urethra.